dataminer-site/dataminer-site.github.io/docs/archive/0.8/data/csv/overview.md

 ### CSV Loading
 CSV loading is a very common, and yet surprisingly tricky, task.
 While CSVs seem simple on the surface, there are a lot of inconsistencies found within CSV files that can make loading them a challenge.
 CSV files come in many different varieties, are often corrupt, and do not have a schema.
 The CSV reader needs to cope with all of these different situations.

-The DuckDB CSV reader can automatically infer which configuration flags to use by analyzing the CSV file.
+The DataMiner CSV reader can automatically infer which configuration flags to use by analyzing the CSV file.
 This will work correctly in most situations, and should be the first option attempted.
 In rare situations where the CSV reader cannot figure out the correct configuration it is possible to manually configure the CSV reader to correctly parse the CSV file.
 See the [auto detection page](auto_detection) for more information.

 Below are parameters that can be passed in to the CSV reader.